Hierarchy of timescales in a disordered spin-$1/2$ XX ladder

-\subsection{Gaussian Orthogonal Ensemble}
+\subsection{Gaussian orthogonal ensemble}

-The analytical results for the spectral form factor (SFF) vary depending on the specific ensemble from the RMT being considered, but they can still be obtained analytically.
-For instance, in the case of a chaotic Hamiltonian following the time-reversal symmetry, the random matrix distributions correspond to the Gaussian Orthogonal Ensemble (GOE).
+The analytical results for the SFF vary depending on the specific ensemble from the RMT being considered, but they can still be obtained analytically.
+For instance, in the case of a chaotic Hamiltonian following the time-reversal symmetry, the random matrix distributions correspond to the GOE.
 The SFF for the GOE is given by \cite{mehtaRandomMatrices2004}